-Revised: November 2021
+Revised: October 2023

-The policies discussed in this document were current as of October 15, 2021, and reflect any relevant changes implemented in response to the COVID-19 public health emergency as of that date.
+The policies discussed in this document were current as of September 30, 2023.
 This document does not reflect proposed legislation or regulatory actions.

-425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov Medicare beneficiaries can receive care in over 1,300 small hospitals called critical access hospitals (CAHs).
+425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov

+Medicare beneficiaries can receive care in about 1,350 small hospitals called critical access hospitals (CAHs).
 CAHs are limited to 25 beds and primarily operate in rural areas.
 Unlike traditional hospitals (which are paid under prospective payment systems), Medicare pays CAHs based on each hospital's reported costs.
-Most CAH beds are "swing beds," in which beneficiaries can receive acute or postacute care.
-In some states, these beds can also be used for long-term care of Medicaid patients.
+Most CAH beds are "swing beds," in which beneficiaries can receive acute or post-acute care.
+In some states, these beds can also be used for longterm care of Medicaid patients.

-In addition to 25 acute beds, CAHs are allowed to have distinct-part skilled nursing facilities, 10-bed psychiatric units, 10-bed rehabilitation units, and home health agencies.
+In addition to 25 acute beds, CAHs are allowed to have distinct-part skilled nursing facilities, 10-bed psychiatric units, 10bed rehabilitation units, and home health agencies.
 However, these departments of the CAH are paid through Medicare's prospective systems and are not eligible for cost-based reimbursement.